sourcegraph/handbook/content/engineering/enablement/frontend-platform/index.md

    - Creating and maintaining the Wildcard Component Library.
    - Owning the Sourcegraph web tech stack, tools, and patterns.
-   - Documentation and training material to enable product teams and new hires to quickly learn how we do web development at Sourcegraph.
+   - Documentation and training material enables product teams and new hires to learn how to do web development at Sourcegraph quickly.
    - Define and maintain how we test and deploy frontend code.
    - Ensuring an efficient and reliable frontend CI pipeline.
    - Track, measure, and improve cross-cutting frontend metrics like bundle size, [Web vitals](https://web.dev/vitals/), etc.